flexiblepower/fpai-documentation/Architecture.md

 The image above shows the example configuration.
 All the green blocks represent OSGi components.
 The first line in the green blocks state the name of the component.
 Under the name is the configuration of the component.

-Below the *Resource Abstract Layer *(RAL) we can see all the device specific components.
+Below the *Resource Abstract Layer* (RAL) we can see all the device specific components.
 We see that the *Miele App* provides two types of Resource Managers, two types of Resource Drivers and a Protocol Driver.
 The PV Panel Simulation does not have a Protocol Driver, since the simulation does not have to communicate with a device.
 The Pv Pavel Simulation is connected with a generic Resource Manager for uncontrolled appliances.
 Above the Resource Abstract Layer we can see the PowerMatcher App, which communicates with the three Resource Managers.

 When you look at the the configuration of all the components you will notice that Resource Managers and Resource Drivers have a *ResourceId* property.
 This configuration parameter indicates which device is controlled by the components.
 The FPAI will automatically connect Resource Drivers and Resource Managers with the same ResourceId's.
 The PowerMatcher component has a configuration parameter called *ResourceIds*.
 This parameter contains a list of ResourceId's.
 The FPAI will automatically connect Resource Managers with an Energy App if the ResourceId's match.

 You will also notice that there are several widgets.
 Every component in the system can provide a widget which is shown in the main page of the dashboard.

+## Bundles in the fpai-core

+## Next
+In [[2.
+Setting up your IDE|SettingUpYourIDE]] you will learn how to set up your development environment.